Disinfecting your drinking water

 Drinking or bathing in chloraminated water will not make you sick

-As a result of our rigorous treatment processes and water quality monitoring programs, your tap water is safe to drink, cook with and bathe in, regardless of its disinfection method.
+As a result of our rigorous treatment processes and water quality monitoring programs, your tap water from our drinking water systems is safe to drink, cook with and bathe in, regardless of its disinfection method.

-Only very small amounts of chloramine are used in drinking water disinfection and our chloraminated drinking water meets all requirements of the Australian Drinking Water Guidelines, which includes the guideline amount for chloramine in drinking water.
+Only very small amounts of chloramine are used in drinking water disinfection and our chloraminated drinking water meets all requirements of the Australian Drinking Water Guidelines (2011), which includes the guideline amount for chloramine in drinking water.

 Some people can experience a response to various types of environmental factors and occasionally, SA Health have received reports about skin irritations associated with people showering in both chlorinated and chloraminated water.
 These instances are rare and often linked with other pre-existing conditions.